-The 55-year-old fashionista from Grundy, Virginia has only been blogging six months but has already attracted a strong following who love her colorful outfits and energetic, youthful style.
+The 50+ fashionista from Grundy, Virginia has attracted a strong following who love her colorful outfits and energetic, youthful style.

 Tania is open and friendly, a modern Nana, who reminds readers that style at midlife starts with the right mindset.
 As she says, “Age is an attitude, keep yours young.”

 I recently had the chance to chat with Tania about her love of fashion and her perky style.
 Here’s my interview with this Fabulous After 40 Styleblazer.

 Deb: How would you describe the way you like to dress?
 Has it changed much over the years?